The E-CAT

 Changes since Last Year’s Talk

 1. Size Change.
 The 1MW E-Cat from a year ago was the size of a shipping container.
 The new design on the drawing boards is a drum of measuring 1.2 x 0.4 meters.
-There are 100 reactors inside, each of one having about 1,200 sq. cm of surface area.
+There are 100 reactors inside, each of one having about 1,200 sq. cm of surface area.2.
+Temperature.
+The output temperature of the unit last year was only enough to make dry steam.
+The new prototype reactor has operated up to 1200° C which is close to limit possible with nickel.

 The E-Cat’s Design